-Kenai Peninsula District: The Kenai Peninsula District consists of all freshwater drainages of the Kenai Peninsula west of a line from Cape Fairfield (59° 56.58 ́ N. lat., 148° 50.25 ́ W. long.) to the west bank of the mouth of Ingram Creek, excluding Ingram Creek (see Map 11 on previous page).
+Kenai Peninsula District: The Kenai Peninsula District consists of all freshwater drainages of the Kenai Peninsula west of a line from Cape Fairfield (59° 56.58' N. lat., 148° 50.25' W. long.) to the west bank of the mouth of Ingram Creek, excluding Ingram Creek (see Cook Inlet Area map on previous page).